 Marshall and his legal team relied upon the work of a group of social scientists.
 These scientists had been studying the effect of segregation on black children.
 In preparation for the Briggs v.
 Elliott case, Marshall asked Drs.
 Kenneth and Mamie Clark to repeat experiments with school children from Clarendon County, South Carolina.
 Both psychologists, Kenneth and Mamie had conducted studies in New York City in the 1930s.
 In the experiment, the Clarks handed black children four dolls.
 The dolls were the same except two had a dark skin and two had light skin.
 The Clarks asked the children questions such as which dolls were "nice" and which were "bad" and "which doll is most like you?"

-The results of the test showed that the majority of black children preferred the white dolls to the black dolls, the children saying the black dolls were "bad" and that the white dolls looked most like them.
-To the Clarks, these tests provided solid proof that enforced segregation stamped African American children with a badge of inferiority that would last the rest of their lives.
+The results showed the majority of black children preferred the white dolls to the black dolls.
+The children would say the black dolls were "bad" and the white dolls looked most like them.
+To the Clarks, these tests provided proof segregation gave African American children a sense of inferiority.
+That sense of inferiority would last the rest of their lives.